Views: 13 Author: Wang Publish Time: 2025-08-11 Origin: Site

 Inspection: Visually inspect the weld for completeness, lack of cracks, porosity, or undercut.
 Dye penetrant testing is often specified for critical joints.

-Post-Weld Treatment: For austenitic stainless steels and nickel alloys, consider post-weld cleaning of the heat-affected zone (HAZ) to restore maximum corrosion resistance if discoloration is significant.
+Post-Weld Treatment: For austenitic stainless steels and nickel alloys, clean the heat-affected zone (HAZ) after welding.
+This helps restore maximum corrosion resistance if there is significant discoloration.

 Fluid Service: Choose the material grade (304, 316, Duplex, or Nickel Alloy) based on corrosion resistance needs.